 No intra-individual variation was detected from the related sequences based on the matK gene.
 The results of phylogenetic analysis using the matK gene for 4 selected species, including Androcymbium rechingeri, Bupleurum kakiskalae, Nepeta sphaciotica, and Phoenix theophrasti, using Trillium undulatum as outgroup, clearly revealed the phylogenetic positions of the species.
-It should be noted that we were unable to amplify the matK gene from Hypericum aciferum (6 individuals).
 The matK tree obtained by the Mega 3.1 software is showed in Fig.3.
 The tree obtained for matK was very similar to the rbcL tree (Fig.A.2).
-Each clade consists of 6 individuals from the studied plant species.
+Each clade consists of 6 individuals from the five studied plant species.
+Interpretations for the rbcL and matK sequence homogeny observed in both trees are currently under study.

-Fig.A.3 NJ consensus tree obtained from phylogenetic analysis of matK gene sequences for 4 taxa and Trillium as an outgroup (x 1000 replications).
+Fig.A.3 The consensus tree obtained from phylogenetic analysis of matK gene sequences for 4 taxa and Trillium as an outgroup (x 1000 replications).
 Numbers above branches are bootstrap values.